Armenia travel advice

 The currency is the Armenian dram (AMD).

-Some ATMs may not accept a foreign bank card but you can make withdrawals at the bank counter using your passport as identification.
+Some ATMs may not accept foreign bank cards.
+You can make withdrawals at bank counters using your passport as identification.
+Most banks do not accept traveler's cheques and treasury bills.

 Natural disasters and climate